MITRECND/chopshop/README.md

 ###UDP MODULES
 <b>handleDatagram(udp_data)</b> -- Called once per UDP datagram.
 Calling
-udp.stop() tells chopshop to ignore this quad-tuple for the lifetime of the module.
+udp.stop() tells ChopShop to ignore this quad-tuple for the lifetime of the module.
 This is very different from TCP behavior, so be aware!

 Optional Functions